8ta4/blog/drafts/I automated my macOS setup, including Chrome extensions.md

 I attempt to [livestream every single code commit I make on my open-source projects](https://www.youtube.com/@8ta4/streams).
 So if you're curious, you can actually see this whole setup in action!

 How do you set up your Mac?
-I’d love to hear your thoughts!
+I'd love to hear your thoughts!